Dangote refinery: History

 Nigerian businessman Aliko Dangote unveiled early plans for the refinery in September 2013, when he announced that he had secured about $3.3 billion in financing for the project.
 At the time, the refinery was estimated to cost about $9 billion, of which $3 billion would be invested by the Dangote Group and the remainder via commercial loans, and begin production in 2016.
 However, after a change in location to Lekki, construction of the refinery did not begin until 2016 with excavation and infrastructure preparation, and the planned completion was pushed back to late 2018.

-The main contractor for the project was China’s state-owned China National Chemical Engineering (CNCEC), which was responsible for large-scale engineering, procurement, and construction works at the site under a US$520 million contract.
+The main contractor for the project was China's state-owned China National Chemical Engineering Company (CNCEC), which was responsible for large-scale engineering, procurement, and construction works at the site under a US$520 million contract.
 Engineers India Limited, a state-owned Indian firm, was appointed in March 2014 under a US$139 million contract for the provision of project management services for the refinery and polypropylene plant.

 About 150,000 tonnes of prefabricated structural steel were supplied from Hangxiao Steel Structure and shipped to Nigeria from China in knocked-down condition for assembly on site.
-Large equipment, including flue gas steam generators, heat recovery steam generators, boilers, furnaces, and airfin coolers, was modularised in India and transported complete with structures, piping, electrical, and instrumentation for installation using some of the largest capacity cranes in the world.
+Large equipment, including flue gas steam generators, heat recovery steam generators, boilers, furnaces, and airfin coolers, was modularized in India and transported complete with structures, piping, electrical, and instrumentation for installation using some of the largest capacity cranes in the world.

 In July 2017, major structural construction began.
 An associated project at the site of the refinery, a urea fertilizer factory, was scheduled to begin operation in late 2018 and produce about three million tons of urea annually.
 In 2018 the project was expected to cost up to $15 billion in total, with $10 billion invested in the refinery, $2.5 billion in the fertilizer factory, and $2.5 billion in pipeline infrastructure.

 In July 2022, Dangote - Nigeria's richest resident - had to borrow 187 billion naira (about 442 million USD) at 12.75% resp.
 13.5% p.a. to complete the refinery.
-At the same time, all of the four refineries of the state-owned oil company NNPC (in Kaduna, Port Harcourt and Warri) are idle and expect to process crude oil again in 2023 after "revamping".
+At the same time, all of the four refineries of the state-owned oil company NNPC in Kaduna, Port Harcourt and Warri are idle and expect to process crude oil again in 2023 after revamping.